fx-lange/ofxGSTT/README.md

 Examples:
 ----------------

+Before you start you need to generate your own [Speech API Key](http://www.chromium.org/developers/how-tos/api-keys).

-* example-gstt_api_only:
+### example-gstt_api_only:

 not using the addon at all, only showcasing the api request with a prerecorded audio file

-* example-gstt_basics:
+### example-gstt_basics:

 basic addon example for recording and transcripting

-* example-gstt_chrome_workaround
+### example-gstt_chrome_workaround

 Instead of using ofxGSTT, this workaround uses the Speech to Text API within Google Chrome and sends the results to openFrameworks via WebSockets.
 Idea (again) ported from Florian Schulz [example](http://mikepultz.com/2011/03/accessing-google-speech-api-chrome-11/).
 Dependencies: Google Chrome (or Chromium) and [ofxLibwebsockets](http://github.com:labatrockwell/ofxLibwebsockets)

 Dependencies
 ----------------